igbucur/MASSIVE/README.md

 - The folder `tests` contains a few basic unit tests for the R package.

+- The folder `inst` contains additional files used during installation.
+  - The subfolder `inst/stan` contains a [Stan](https://mc-stan.org/users/interfaces/stan)
+  file implementing the MASSIVE model, used in `reproduce-data.R` for comparing priors.
   - The subfolder `inst/extdata` contains a few data files that are not in .RData format.
 These contains a list of genetic variants and their associations with BMI, the risk of psoriasis, as well as the effect allele frequencies (EAF).
       - `GWAS_BMI.txt` corresponds to Table B (Association of BMI genetic instruments with BMI in UK Biobank and HUNT) in the Supplementary Material of [(Budu-Aggrey et al., 2019)](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1002739).
       - `GWAS_psoriasis.txt` corresponds to Table 3 (Association of BMI genetic instruments with psoriasis in UK Biobank and HUNT) in the Supplementary Material of [(Budu-Aggrey et al., 2019)](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1002739).
       - `GWAS_EAF.txt` corresponds to Supplementary Table 4 (Significant loci for BMI at P < 1 × 1e-5 for European sex-combined analysis) from the Supplementary Data of [(Locke et al., 2015)](https://www.nature.com/articles/nature14177).

 - The top folder also contains the following files:
   - `DESCRIPTION` is the file describing the R package